Titleist 915F Fairway Wood Review

 What about a used one?

-If you’d rather save money and get a used 915F fairway wood, eBay would probably be the best place to look for unbeatable deals.
+If you’d rather save money and get a used 915F fairway wood, try looking on Global Golf which is currently offering 15% off on used 915F fairway woods. eBay is another one of the best places to look for unbeatable deals.
 You can also look through the used 915F listings on Amazon.

 Distance, forgiveness, workability, quality feel: the 915F is a terrific fairway wood that performs well in virtually every category, a definite step up from the 913F.
 It’s very difficult to find anything negative to say about it.